 Early detection is a woman’s best defense against breast cancer, which threatens the lives of one in eight women.
-At the MemorialCare Breast Center at Long Beach Memorial, digital mammography, MRI and ultrasound screening tools ensure the highest degree of accuracy in diagnosing breast cancer to establish treatment plans and improve patient outcomes.
+At the MemorialCare Breast Center at Long Beach Medical Center, digital mammography, MRI and ultrasound screening tools ensure the highest degree of accuracy in diagnosing breast cancer to establish treatment plans and improve patient outcomes.

 The Breast Center’s state-of-the-art digital mammography provides doctors with almost instantaneous images, and the woman screened with a prompt diagnosis.
 Homayoon Sanati, MD, medical director of the Breast Center, explains that breast MRI and ultrasound may increase detection of very small cancers.